thoth-station/cli-examples/README.rst

   thamos advise

-Thamos report should show that an error occured during the resolution process because a known vulnerability was found in``numpy`` version 1.13.1 .
+Thamos report should show that an error occured during the resolution process because a known vulnerability was found in``pillow`` version 8.0.0 .

 Run the example application
 ===========================

-Now that you know how Thamos prevents the use of unsafe direct dependencies in your application, you can revert to another version of ``numpy`` to complete this part of the tutorial.
+Now that you know how Thamos prevents the use of unsafe direct dependencies in your application, you can revert to another version of ``pillow`` to complete this part of the tutorial.
 To run the example application with the resolved dependencies, run:

 .. code-block:: console